 The provider will check your child's blood pressure and heart rate.
 Your child’s blood pressure is usually checked more than once in different positions.
 It may be taken while your child is lying down, sitting, and standing.
 The provider will look for changes in blood pressure that occur with orthostatic hypotension.

 Often your child will not need any tests.
-If your child's provider thinks there may be a serious problem, he or she may refer you to a pediatric cardiologist.
+If your child's provider thinks there may be a serious problem, they may refer you to a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.
-He or she may order tests, such as:
+They may order tests, such as:

 Electrocardiogram (ECG).
 This test records the electrical activity of the heart.
 It shows any abnormal rhythms (arrhythmias).

 Tilt table test.
-This test checks a child's blood pressure and heart rate while he or she is in different positions.
+This test checks a child's blood pressure and heart rate while they are in different positions.

 Holter monitor.
 This test uses a portable monitor that your child wears for 24 hours or longer.
-It's used to evaluate irregular, fast, or slow heart rhythms while your child does his or her normal activities, even while away from the provider's office.
+It's used to evaluate irregular, fast, or slow heart rhythms while your child does their normal activities, even while away from the provider's office.

 Echocardiogram (echo).
 This test studies the heart's function.
 It uses sound waves (ultrasound) to make a moving picture of the heart and heart valves, pumping function, and blood flow through the heart.